Pilar's Chilean Food & Garden

 3. Preheat oven to 350F or 180C.

 4. Divide the dough into 14 equal portions.
-Roll each piece on a floured baking sheet or parchment paper or Silpat until very thin.
-Using a paring knife, cut circles of 8 – 9″ of diameter.
+Roll each piece on a floured baking sheet, parchment paper, or Silpat until very thin.
+Cut circles 8 - 9" in diameter using a paring knife.
 I usually use a plate as a guide.
 Pierce the circle of dough with a fork across almost the entire surface.

 rolling the dough Cutting the dough in circles